axelgar/timetrade/README.md

 - **reject trades** - As a user I want to reject a booked service or delete a trade
 - **user profile** - As a user I want to see my profile so I can see my offered services
 - **other users profiles** - As a user I want to see other users profiles so I can see their offered services
+- **services create** - As a user I want to create a service so that I can earn time to spend in other services

 ## Backlog